barcvk4ba/barcvk4ba.github.io/_pages/calendar.md

 #### Weekly Zoom Teleconference

-Each Thrusday evening at 8pm we have a Zoom call.
+Each Thursday evening at 8pm we have a Zoom call.
 Everyone is welcome, so contact us and we will happily send you the link.

 ### Club Meetings and Events